LSSTDESC/rail_attic/rail/evaluation/tmp/README.md

-Temporary dir to adapt DC1 paper metrics scripts to Python 3 before incorporating them into metrics new class.
+Temporary directory to adapt DC1 paper metric scripts to Python 3 before incorporating them into metrics new class.